JonathanWilbur/mueller-report/volume1.md

 Podesta's account was dated March 21, 2016, two days after Podesta received a spearphishing email sent by the GRU.

-##### D. Wikileaks Statements Dissembling About The Source Of Stolen Materials
+##### d.
+Wikileaks Statements Dissembling About The Source Of Stolen Materials

 As reports attributing the DNC and DCCC hacks to the Russian government emerged, WikiLeaks and Assange made several public statements apparently designed to obscure the source of the materials that WikiLeaks was releasing.
 The file-transfer evidence described above and other information uncovered during the investigation discredit WikiLeaks's claims about the source of material that it posted.